 “Rain, Rain, Go Away in my Store-if you’re interested you can find it HERE

-I’m hoping that you’ll find some creative ideas to use in your music room as you connect music and literacy.
+I’m hoping that you’ll find some creative ideas to make rain in your music classroom.

 Click on the FERMATA symbol to go to some more great blog articles that will help you teach music.